wasm-forge/ic-test/README.md

 dfx build
 ```

-*Generate test bindins*
+*Generate test bindings*

-If you have uncommitted changes, either commit them or use the `--force` flag:
+If there are uncommitted changes, either commit them before generating or use the `--force` flag:

 ```bash
 ic-test new tests --force